BromomentoSK/BromomentoSK/README.md

 ## Hi, my name is Roman and welcome to my github page.

-► ⚡️ I’m currently working on www.wilmont.sk
+► ⚡️ I’m not currently working on any project.

 ► 📚 I’m 16 and I’m studying electrical engineering.